-If you wish to inspect/review the student's educational records, please contact the Headmaster to make an appointment to do so.
-You will be provided access to records within a reasonable period of time, but in no case more than 45 days after your request is received.
+If a parent/guardian or eligible student wishes to inspect/review the student's educational records, please contact the Headmaster to make an appointment to do so.
+Parent/guardian or eligible student will be provided access to records within a reasonable period of time, but in no case more than 45 days after a request is received.
 School personnel will respond to reasonable requests for explanations and interpretations of the records.
-The Academy will provide you with a copy of the records or make other arrangements for inspection and review of the requested records if its failure to do so would effectively prevent you from exercising your rights to inspect and review the records.
+The Academy will provide the parent/guardian or eligible student with a copy of the records or make other arrangements for inspection and review of the requested records if its failure to do so would effectively prevent the parent/guardian or eligible student from exercising their rights to inspect and review the records.